kavat/nerve/README.md

 Network scan is based on NMAP library and checks and tests open doors and analysis services related: normal scan (external) does it from outside, internal scan does it from inside and it's very important when we want to check internal perimeter in order to detect all points where an attacker could do stealth persistency.

-To come inside host, Flask interface creates a SSH VPN tunnel between itself and destination host (automatically or manually as indicated by UI interface).
+To come inside host, Flask interface creates a SSH VPN tunnel between itself and destination host (automatically or manually as indicated by UI interface); Windows side, WinRM configuration has to be checked in order to permit commands execution by over this protocol.

 CVE search has been implemented and joined with NERV&SPLOIT starting from the packages installed list.
 CVE-Search has been forked [on my repo](https://github.com/kavat/cve-search) and this version allows to perform API call with program name and version as only parameters.
 This provides a full list of CVE related to the packages installed on the system.